 Simon offers the option to apply without a GMAT/GRE/Executive Assessment score!
 Schedule a chat with a counselor to learn more.

-The program is $2,072 per credit hour plus program fees, which covers required course material, software, meals, events, and other expenses associated with the program.
+Tuition is $95,085 plus program fees, which cover required course material, software, meals on Saturday class days, events, and other expenses associated with the program.

 Merit scholarships are available for all qualified candidates.
-Learn more about scholarships for active duty and military veterans, nonprofit professionals, and University of Rochester employees and alumni below.
-In addition, candidates may earn a scholarship to the EMBA program by participating virtually in our annual case competition and Simon Games scholarship competition.
+Learn more about scholarships for US active duty and military veterans and University of Rochester employees and alumni below.
+In addition, candidates may earn a scholarship to the EMBA program by participating in our annual Simon Games virtual business simulation competition.

 There are also a variety of loan options available for part-time students.
 Please contact our office at admissions@simon.rochester.edu to learn more.